Get Started

 Let’s go

-3. Asia is the largest market for fashion ecommerce, with revenue set to surpass $680B by 2027.
+4. Asia is the largest market for fashion ecommerce, with revenue set to reach $520B by 2029

 Asia’s economic development and urbanization have been driving its ecommerce boom.
 Countries like South Korea, China, and Japan lead in smartphone usage, making it easier than ever to buy apparel online.

 Shein, a Chinese-founded online-only fashion retailer, has significantly contributed to the growth and visibility of Asia’s fashion market.
-In fact, Shein is the second most downloaded shopping app globally and boasts a valuation of over $100B.
+In fact, the Shein app was downloaded by 235 million users worldwide in 2024.

 The dropshipping model allows brands to offer a wide range of fashion items without holding inventory.
 Working together with dropshipping suppliers that can send products all over the world makes shipping and handling a lot easier, reducing logistical challenges.